RAF, BLM AND MPA COOPERATE ON AIRSTRIP MAINTENANCE

 MPA president Scott Newpower, also an RAF member, pointed out that due to recent grading and lack of grass, Cow Creek airstrip is vulnerable to damage.
 “Expect the strip to be closed and NOTAM’ed until mid-summer 2016 or until it is determined that landing on the strip won’t cause damage,” he added.

-The RAF collaborated with MPA and the BLM several years ago to reclaim six primitive airstrips within the Missouri River Breaks, and pilots from all over the county have enjoyed their remote beauty ever since.
+The RAF collaborated with MPA and the BLM several years ago to reclaim six primitive airstrips within the Missouri River Breaks, and pilots from all over the country have enjoyed their remote beauty ever since.